 - Age & Citizenship – To qualify for a personal loan from Lendful, you must be at least 19 years old or 18 if you live in Quebec.
-Applicants must also be a permanent Canadian resident.
+Applicants must also be permanent Canadian residents.

 - Credit Score & History – Additionally, you must have a minimum credit score of 600 (or 650 in Alberta and Quebec), along with a credit history of at least 3 years.

 - Employment & Income – You’ll also have to meet Lendful’s minimum servicing requirements, such as having a steady source of income to cover your payments.